HughesNet internet plans and pricing

 To get around that limit on any HughesNet plan, you can take advantage of HughesNet’s Bonus Zone, which is essentially 50 extra GB of data free between the hours of 2–5 a.m.
 A good time to get your graveyard shift gaming in.

-Of the four HughesNet plans, we think the 20 GB plan is a better budget option than HughesNet’s cheapest 10 GB one because it’s only $10 more a month and the double amount of data is worth it.
-For reference, 20 GB of data amounts to around 240 hours of web surfing, or 40 hours of (non-HD) video streaming.
-Cut that in half for the 10 GB plan and you can see what we mean.
+Of the four HughesNet plans, we think the 30 GB plan is a better budget option than HughesNet’s cheapest 15 GB one because it’s only $10 more a month and the double amount of data is worth it.